U.S. Stocks Jump on Senate Tax Bill

 ADVERTISEMENT

-"Obviously, for corporates, it's a windfall," Mr. Temple said.
-"It's unlikely to materially change the growth trajectory, but it is likely to materially change earnings growth," he said.
+One sector that lagged behind in Monday's stock rally: technology.
+Shares of technology companies in the S&P 500 slid 1.3%, posting the steepest daily loss of the broad index's 11 sectors.

+While the Republican plan to cut corporate tax rates should lift earnings growth broadly, some analysts have said it could also spur a rotation out of stocks that have outperformed this year into relative underperformers.
+Those analysts believe technology stocks in the S&P 500, which have nearly doubled the broad index's gains this year, are vulnerable to a pullback.

-The WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.3% on Monday, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.399% from 2.363% on Friday.
+Meanwhile, the WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.3%, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.388%, according to Tradeweb, from 2.363% on Friday.
 Yields move inversely to prices.

-A tax overhaul could send bond yields higher, analysts say, in part by expanding the federal budget deficit, which would push the government to sell more bonds.
+A tax overhaul could help boost economic growth, lifting the U.S. dollar.
+But it also could send bond yields higher, analysts say, in part by expanding the federal budget deficit, which would push the government to sell more bonds.

-Gold prices fell 0.3% to $1,278 an ounce on Monday after rising on Friday.

 With U.S. stock markets near record highs, some investors say they see greater value in other regions.
 Jeroen Blokland, a portfolio manager at Dutch asset manager Robeco, said that given economic momentum is already building, the Senate tax bill "is another sign for investors that this rally can continue for quite some time even though valuations are stretched."